Set up integration with Service Directory

 Configuration details for using Service Directory for service discovery (click to enlarge)

-Making a Service Directory service available to Traffic Director consists of the following steps.
+Making a Service Directory service available to Cloud Service Mesh consists of the following steps.

-1. Create a new backend service in Traffic Director and do not create backends for the backend service.
+1. Create a new backend service in Cloud Service Mesh and don't create backends for the backend service.

 2. Create a global service binding for the Service Directory service.